 Welcome to the Ohio 811 PRA Program

-The Ohio 811 Program is a demonstration program administered by the Ohio Housing Finance Agency (OHFA).
-This program allows extremely low-income households comprised of one or more adults with a disability to live in an integrated setting through rental subsidy and access to supportive services.
+The Ohio 811 Program administered by the Ohio Housing Finance Agency (OHFA) allows extremely low-income households comprised of one or more adults with a disability to live in an integrated setting through rental subsidy and access to supportive services.

 Ohio 811 PRA Program Sections